sigmod/sqlpp/document.md

     WHERE user.id = 1;

 ### <a id="Left_outer_unnest">Left outer unnest
-`LEFT OUTER UNNESt` has the "left outer" semantics.
+`LEFT OUTER UNNEST` has the "left outer" semantics.
 For example, field `foo` does not exist in the record for the user with id being 1, but the returned result set still contains the user's id.

     SELECT user.id user_id, employment.`organization-name` org_name
     FROM FacebookUsers AS user